Bjarne Thoelke

-Bjarne Thoelke (born 11 April 1992) is a German professional footballer who plays as a centre back.
+Bjarne Thoelke (born 11 April 1992) is a German professional footballer who plays as a centre back for Eintracht Braunschweig II in Oberliga Niedersachsen.

 Club career

 On 18 June 2012, it was announced that Thoelke went on a two-year loan deal to Dynamo Dresden until June 2014.

 On 2 June 2015, Karlsruher SC announced their signing of Thoelke on a two-year contract.
 In June 2017, after his contract with Karlsruhe had expired, he signed for Bundesliga side Hamburger SV for a year.

 In January 2021, after trialling with 1.
 FC Saarbrücken, Thoelke joined the 3.
 Liga club.
 He left the club as a free agent at the end of the 2020–21 season.

 On 28 January 2022, 1.
 FC Saarbrücken signed Thoelke once again.